drtechie/angular-openweathermap/README.md

 This module depends on [weather-icons created by erikflowers](https://github.com/erikflowers/weather-icons).
 The module fetches weather data from Openweathermap API and displays an appropriate weather icon.

-The tooltip to display weather description is depended on [AngularUI Bootstrap](https://github.com/angular-ui/bootstrap).
+The tooltip to display weather description depends on [AngularUI Bootstrap](https://github.com/angular-ui/bootstrap).

 Heavily inspired by [cornell.edu footer weather](http://cornell.edu/)